Category:Scraping Use Cases

 Scrape Featured Reviews

-Amazon product pages often display a handful of “Featured Reviews” directly under the main product information.
+Amazon product pages display a handful of “Featured Reviews” that sum up how a product is landing with buyers.

 These reviews usually represent a mix of positive, negative, and most helpful feedback, making them valuable for sentiment analysis, quality checks, or customer research.